fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_autoscale.md

 # LXC AutoScale

+LXC AutoScale is a dynamic scaling solution designed to automatically adjust CPU and memory resources for LXC containers based on real-time usage metrics.
+This service ensures that your containers always have the appropriate amount of resources allocated, optimizing performance and efficiency.

 ## Configuration

 The **LXC AutoScale** script manages the dynamic scaling of LXC containers and/or CPU and memory resources for LXC containers based on their resource usage.
 The configuration file at `/etc/lxc_autoscale/lxc_autoscale.yaml` defines thresholds, settings, and behaviors for the daemon.
 Below is the updated documentation reflecting the latest integrations and features.